kingparra/hpfp/18_-_monad/outline.rst

     * 18.4.2.1 Specializing the types
     * 18.4.2.2 Using the Maybe Monad

+      (Examples of sequencing monadic actions
+      using Maybe.
+First with case expressions,
+      then with a do block, and finally with bind and lambdas.
+If any action in the do block evaluates to ``Nothing``, the
+      entire do block also becomes ``Nothing``.)

     * 18.4.2.3 Exploding a spherical cow
     * 18.4.2.4 Fail fast, like an overfunded startup